-You may own a small farm, or be thinking about moving to the country.
-If you want to learn how to farm successfully, and make money on your small farm, follow these 5 steps.
+You may own a small farm property, or be thinking about moving to the country.
+If you want to learn how to farm successfully, and make money on your small farm, New Terra Farm Suggestions you follow these 5 steps.

 Decide what you expect from your farm both financially and as a lifestyle:

 Note how your goals are influenced by your Vision i.e. Your Ideal Scene.

 Principles of operation are the basic guidelines as to how you will operate your farm.
 Here are some questions to help you decide how you will operate.

 Answering these questions will help you narrow down your choices for operating your farm, and therefore determine the farming topics you need to learn.